-Learn how to rig a worm weight in order to catch more bass.
+Learn how to rig a worm weight in order to catch more bass with these fishing tips.

 Slinging soft plastic baits is a tried-and-true tactic for bass anglers eager to hook more fish.
 Whether you're using a worm, a craw or a creature bait, rigging the bullet weight correctly to match the style of fishing or conditions at hand can go a long way in terms of lure effectiveness and overall catch rates.